 1) Request and Respond to Reviews

-Make sure your teams respond promptly.
+Be sure to respond promptly — preferably within 48 hours of receiving a review.
 If it’s positive, thank them.
 If it’s negative, do something to alleviate the issue.
 This demonstrates your commitment to customer service and may prevent dissatisfied customers from complaining on other sites.

 2) Use Surveys to Identify and Address Issues